henrymanley/networkEffects/README.md

 The most general form of this problem can be delineated with some notation from graph theory.
 Consider the graph G that is the set of all vertices *V*, and edges *E* from such vertices (*G = {V, E}*).
-In an experimental setting, we assume that there are disjoint graphs for treated and untreated subjects, such that there are two independent graphs.
+In an experimental setting, we assume that there are disjoint graphs for treated and untreated subjects such that there are two independent graphs.
 This assumption is in line with SUTVA, but is often impossible to provide robust evidence.
 The terms vertices and nodes are used interchangeably.
 For each disjoint graph, nodes *i* and *j* are either connected by *e ⊆ E*, or unconnected.
-For the purposes of the proposed methodology, such connections are unweighted (there is not relative measure of connectedness) and undirected.
+For the purposes of the proposed methodology, such connections are unweighted (there is no relative measure of connectedness) and undirected.

 The principle investigation is whether any number of *c* edges connecting nodes in each of the once disjoint treatment and control graphs can be recovered by sampling *k* nodes and obtaining the set of edges from such nodes.
-In a practical setting, this procedure would be implemented by asking some number of subjects in each group a relation question that would yield a list of subjects that, for example, they interact with.
+In a practical setting, this procedure would be implemented by asking some number of subjects in each group a relational question that would yield a list of subjects that, for example, they interact with.
 In the worst case, a complete graph (for both treatment and control groups) would require that for each subject, a list of *n-1* subjects would need to be presented to them to recover the entire